latest nhpb_banner 1__compressed2

 The non-profit works to prevent evictions of low income tenants.
 There is rental assistance for the working poor or families facing homelessness.
 They assist families in an effort to also ensure they have heat for their home.
 Past due energy bills and rent can be paid, often by issuing no-interest loans to clients.

 They operate the Housing Opportunities For Persons With Aids, which is a federal government supported HUD service.
+Call 406-543-4775.
 It provides short and long term, subsidized financial assistance for paying rent, mortgages, as well as security deposits.

 This non-profit only supports Missoula County.
-Interim Assistance Program can help the disabled while they wait on cash aid.
+Interim Assistance Program can help the disabled while they wait on cash benefits.
 There is rent assistance, referrals to local community agencies or churches, and case management.
 Anyone seeking rent help needs to meet the guidelines set by the Office of Public Assistance (OPA).
+They can go over tenant legal rights and landlord responsibilities.
+Housing needs are covered too, and it helps people find help in solving legal problems on their own.

 Community Hope, Inc. is based at 204 Cedar Ave. in Laurel, Montana 59044.
-They offer free money assistance for paying utilities or rent.
+They offer free monetary assistance for paying utilities or rent.
 Vouchers may be issued for motels or other costs, such as gas.
 The community programs help rehouse the homeless and offer rental assistance when there are no other options available (provided funding exists).
 There are also household items for people in need.
-Phone : 406-628-7281.
+Phone 406-628-7281.

 By Jon McNamara